srissman/email-sender-cli/README.md

 	- your Litmus test email to send intially
 	- the retest email from Litmus

+5. Navigate to your home ( ~ ) directory and edit the .email-sender-cli-user-config updating the following:
+	- your email address
+	- your email password
+	- your AWS key & secret (if necessary)

-5. 	npm start
+6. 	npm start

-6. Enter the list you wish to send to into the command line prompt
+7. Enter the list you wish to send to into the command line prompt
 	- test = Litmus intial test
 	- retest = Litmus retest
 	- internal list
 	- client list
 	- other to enter a one off email address

-7. Off goes the email :)
+8. Off goes the email :)